bchollet/MAC-Lab03/rapport.md

-# MAC - Laboratoire 3
+# MAC - Laboratoire 3 - Romano Malo & Chollet Bastian

 This request is used for reindexing